t: 0116 241 8331 e: firstname.lastname@example.org

 The system that makes risk assessment and management enjoyable and relevant.

-APT is a UK leader in the provision of DBT training.
+APT is a UK leader in the provision of Dialectical Behaviour Therapy training.

-Since 1983 APT has been at the forefront of CBT.
+Since 1983 APT has been at the forefront of Cognitive Behavioural Therapy.

 How to use pre-existing skills to provide positive and effective clinical supervision.